UK tech experts · info@vividrepairs.co.uk

 1. ASUS TUF Gaming 750W Gold

 The ASUS TUF Gaming 750W Gold is engineered for builders who demand silence and stability without compromise.
 This fully modular unit delivers 750W across four robust 12V rails, sufficient for systems pairing an RTX 4080 with a high-end Ryzen or Intel processor.
 The defining feature is its advanced thermal management: a 135mm ball-bearing fan with FDB (fluid dynamic bearing) spins at variable speeds controlled by a smart thermistor, meaning your PC remains nearly silent during light loads.
 The cable headers use industry-standard barrels and spacing, making upgrades to premium cables painless.
 ASUS has included a comprehensive warranty booklet, though registration on their support portal unlocks the full seven-year coverage.
-Peak load testing showed less than 2% voltage ripple on the 12V rail, well within ATX spec, and the 80+ Gold rating ensures energy losses stay below 8% even at 50% load.
+Voltage ripple on the 12V rail stays under 2% at peak load, well within ATX spec, and the 80+ Gold rating ensures energy losses stay below 8% even at 50% load.
 This unit is neither flashy nor cheap, but it represents the proven sweet spot for value-conscious enthusiasts.

 Pros